 Support analysts in external outreach events such as seminars and conferences.

 Working with others in your team to help them be as capable, efficient and motivated as possible.
-Actively contributing to a culture that is supportive is a key attribute.
+Actively contributing to a supportive culture is a key attribute.

 At least 2 years' work experience in a credit analysis, accounting or financial analysis role

-Strong organizational, communication (written and verbal) and interpersonal skills
+Strong verbal, written communication and interpersonal skills a must

 Must display initiative and the ability to work independently

 Fluent in English and Japanese